"The U.S. Food and Drug Administration today approved Otezla (apremilast) to treat adults with active psoriatic arthritis (PsA).

 Medical Editor: John P. Cunha, DO, FACOEP

 Otezla (apremilast) is a phosphodiesterase 4 (PDE4) inhibitor used to treat adult patients with active psoriatic arthritis.
-Common side effects include diarrhea, headache, and nausea.
+Common side effects of Otezla include diarrhea, headache, nausea, upper respiratory tract infection, vomiting, runny or stuffy nose, or abdominal pain.

 The recommended maintenance dosage is 30 mg twice daily taken orally starting on Day 6, after 5 days of an initial schedule of titration dosing.
 Otezla may interact with CYP450 inducers (such as rifampin).
 Tell your doctor all medications and supplements you use.